 Matcha: you may have seen, heard of, or tasted this Japanese delicacy in anything from Frappuccinos to cupcakes.
-These days it seems like matcha is being appropriated by anyone who prepares anything edible.
 Whether you think the matcha craze has gone too far or you can’t get enough of matcha-mania, this specialized tea is still an incredible superfood that you should be consuming.
 Let’s learn more about how matcha tea improves metabolism, energy and immunity.

 Matcha is a unique type of green tea, originally cultivated in Japan and grown in the shade (more about this later), the tea leaves are hand picked and finely ground using carved grinding stones.
 To enjoy matcha one mixes the powder with liquid- meaning the entire tea leaf is actually consumed- in contrast to traditional preparations where tea leaves are steeped and removed.
 This unique process enhances the seemingly endless health benefits of matcha.
 Although, in the interest of brevity, this article will only focus on three benefits unique only to matcha: